vfarcic/devops26/manuscript/15-advanced-pipelines.md

     --watch
 ```

-The output, limited to the latest build, is as followes.
+The output, limited to the latest build, is as follows.

 ```
 ...